 Nowadays, some people, not very strict and less aware, use the word "ceramic" to refer to objects made with industrial pastes and try to limit pottery to objects made with brown or red clay.
-To their fine ears it sounds better ceramist than potter, the latter term being more plebeian and suggesting a popular craftsman, generally with a low income, and even in the curricula of educational institutions they only talk about ceramics and not about pottery.
+To their fine ears, it sounds better ceramist than potter, the latter term being more plebeian and suggesting a popular craftsman, generally with a low income, and even in the curricula of educational institutions they only talk about ceramics and not about pottery.
 We will use the terms interchangeably.

-By natural reason the oldest pottery is the one without glazes.
+By natural reason, the oldest pottery is the one without glazes.
 The pieces can be polished or not, the polishing can be very incipient or reach an insurmountable degree of perfection.
-Also to be classified as unglazed are pieces that only have engobes - pastes based on contrasting coloured clays that are applied to the object before firing to give it a smooth, glazed surface -, also sgraffito pieces or those that are made using tablet techniques or other procedures, provided that, as already mentioned, they are unglazed.
+Also to be classified as unglazed are pieces that only have engobes - pastes based on contrasting colored clays that are applied to the object before firing to give it a smooth, glazed surface -, also sgraffito pieces or those that are made using tablet techniques or other procedures, provided that, as already mentioned, they are unglazed.

 In Asia and specifically in the Near East, the period of unglazed pottery covers approximately 18,000 years, that is, from 20,000 to 2,000 BC, when glazed pieces based on lead and silica salts appear, which is the easiest to make and handle and, consequently, the most common glaze.
-The period of these glazes extends from 2,000 B.C. in China, Japan and Korea, to 100 A.D., when high temperature ceramics appear and continue to this day.
+The period of these glazes extends from 2,000 B.C. in China, Japan, and Korea, to 100 A.D., when high-temperature ceramics appear and continue to this day.

 As for Europe, the period of unglazed ceramics goes from 20,000 to 700 BC, when glazed pieces appear.
-The low temperature glazed ceramics extends until the middle of the XVIII century, a date in which the Europeans manage to elaborate for the first time pieces of high temperature.
+The low-temperature glazed ceramics extends until the middle of the XVIII century, a date in which the Europeans manage to elaborate for the first timepieces of high temperature.

 As far as Mexico is concerned, the period of unglazed pottery is approximately 2000 years BC to 1521 AD.
-Then, from 1521 to 1960 glazed ceramics appeared; from this last date high temperature ceramics began, also called stoneware, stoneware, stainware and seki toki.
+Then, from 1521 to 1960 glazed ceramics appeared; from this last date high-temperature ceramics began, also called stoneware, stoneware, stainware, and seki toki.

 There was a time in the history of mankind when we could say that the way of making pottery was very similar everywhere, or in other words, the technological level of pottery was very homogeneous.
 In Asia, Europe and America, approximately in the year 2,000 B.C., pottery was made without a glass layer, which reached a degree of perfection and refinement like that of the ancient Greeks, where polishing and painting, with engobe, reached the sublime.
-Later in America, in this same type of pottery, beautiful engobes, remarkable sgraffito and tablets of great perfection are achieved.
+Later in America, in this same type of pottery, beautiful engobes, remarkable sgraffito, and tablets of great perfection are achieved.